HTTP-RPC/Kilo/README.md

     </body>
     </html>

-The content of the `<head>` section is placed in _head.html_ so it can also be used by other templates:
+The content of the `<head>` section is placed in _head.html_ so it can also be referenced by other templates:

     <head>
         <title>Order #{{orderID}}</title>